-The Student Welcome Letter gives advice and encouragement to new students and acknowledges the barriers students seeking sanctuary must overcome.
+The Student Welcome Letter gives advice and encouragement to new students, and acknowledges the barriers students seeking sanctuary have to overcome.
+The letter is from students who have received an Article 26 scholarship but it is relevant to all students with a sanctuary seeking background.